-Through BMX pioneer in South Africa, mr. Lance Blom, I received these two pictures of a BMX track in South Africa, which had built in sprinklers.
-Whenthe weatherwas very dry and the track dusty, it was possible to drain the complete track with water within about 3 till 5 minutes.
+Through BMX pioneer in South Africa, Mr. Lance Blom, I received these two pictures of a BMX track in South Africa, which had sprinklers layed down in the track inself.
+When the weather was very dry and the track dusty, it was possible to drain the complete track with water within about 3 till 5 minutes.
 Sprinkers were underground and the track coloured dark when the water was allowed in the system.
-At the time a unique system it was.
+At the time a unique system for sure.

 January 4th.
 The ORV - Osterreichischer Radsport-Verband, did sent in its I.BMX.F. membership application.

 The BMX representative Mr. Herbert Piringer and the ORV President, Mr. Stefan Mikschl did sign this Austrian application.